sn0wfree/personal_stringpic_demo/README.md

 rewards_pledge_limit.csv
 rewards_pledged_amount.csv
 ```
-- and a csv file which must include the target urls as column
+- and a csv file which must include the target urls

 ___________________________I'm a line____________________________